But while it’s easy to get started, it’s also really easy to make costly pay-per-click (PPC) mistakes.

 3. Conversion Tracking Issues

-Believe it or not, we constantly take on new clients who don’t have conversion tracking set up correctly or even at all.
+Believe it or not, we constantly take on new clients who don’t have conversion tracking set up correctly or even at all for their PPC ads.
 Let’s just face it: things break.
 Maybe it was working yesterday and now it’s not.
 Maybe you just rolled out some new functionality or made some significant content revisions.
 It happens and there are a million reasons why.
 In any case, always check to make sure those changes didn’t break your analytics tracking.
 We also recommend you routinely audit your conversion tracking numbers with your actual numbers.
 Revenues and lead counts may not match exactly, but they should be darn close.

 If, by chance, you’re not tracking conversions at all, stop your campaigns immediately and get tracking in place or you’re likely throwing money out the window.
 Managing a successful digital marketing campaign without analytics and conversion tracking is a mighty tough job.